denmch/hugo-blog/content/posts/a-letter-from-den.md

 date: 2018-03-12T13:05:19-07:00
 showthedate: true
 featured_image: /images/weird-stuff.jpg
-image: /images/weird-stuff.jpg
 ---

-I've decided to start writing letters to myself with a little drawing in each.
+I've decided to start writing letters to myself with a simple illustration of some kind in each.
 I don't expect anyone to subscribe, but if they did, I guess that would be pretty cool.
 I'm using TinyLetter, and will be doing something every week.

 The main idea is to do something new for myself in a simple format: a short letter with an illustration.
 I'll aim to do it weekly, and use it as a way to anchor the other things I want and need to be doing.
 It's kind of a metronome, ticking slowly &#8212; very slowly.
 But each time it ticks, it's another week that has or hasn't seen the completion of this or that other thing.